pbatard/AltInput/README.md

 This module provides an alternate input method for Kerbal Space Program.

-Currently it only does so for [DirectInput](httpmsdn.microsoft.com/en-us/library/windows/desktop/ee416842.aspx) Joysticks, and as such will only work on Windows, but it could be extended to support any other kind of input.
+Currently it only does so for [DirectInput](httpmsdn.microsoft.com/en-us/library/windows/desktop/ee416842.aspx) Joysticks, and as such will only work on Windows.
+But it could be extended to support any other kind of input.

 __IMPORTANT:__ This module provides its OWN version of the [SharpDX](http://sharpdx.org/) DLLs, due to a [BUG](https://github.com/sharpdx/SharpDX/issues/406) in the Unity engine.